backbonecabal/ycabal-docs/informative/relay-transactions.md

+---
+title: Relay Transactions
+topic: Informative Reference
+version: release
+tags: meta transactions, relay  transactions, sponsored transactions, batch transactions
+---

 # Relay Transactions

-Backbone Cabal has two types of relay transactions:
+Backbone Cabal can process **at least two** different types of relay transactions:

 - **Direct transaction.** Best effort delivery and the relay transaction is sent directly to the target contract.
 It incurs 0 gas overhead.
 - **Accountable transaction.** Guaranteed delivery by a block deadline, but the transaction is sent via a relay contract.
 It incurs a 45k gas overhead.